-So, we have developed a free utility that will use the CDR Pull technology to fetch BCM log files, but which can easily be automated in a batch file or scheduled task.
+We've developed a free utility that uses CDR Pull technology to fetch BCM log files, and which can easily be automated in a batch file or scheduled task.
 This can either be used in conjunction with BCM Call Logger (to process the resulting log files) or with your own call analysis software.

 The utility comes as part of the BCM Call Logger installation, or you can download a standalone ZIP file containing the application.